-- 3.90 Overall, the combined discount to the five year supply comprises: - 381 dwellings with planning permission on large sites; - II dwellings with planning permission on small sites; and - 36 dwellings with planning permission that, based on historic averages and dwellings with planning permission, are expected to lapse. - 3.91 The 438 dwelling total discount is 24% of the 1,842 dwelling committed supply that could potentially be delivered for the five year period up to March 2026. - 3.92 No sites allocated in the Local Plan have been included within the five year housing land supply that do not yet have planning permission or a resolution to grant planning permission.
-However, two allocated sites have planning applications that are currently in the process of being determined, which if granted would give planning permission to 55 further dwellings.
-A further planning application is expected imminently for 46 dwellings on another allocated site.
+- 3.95 Overall, the combined discount to the five year supply comprises: - 326 dwellings with planning permission on large sites; - 24 dwellings with planning permission on small sites; and - 28 dwellings with planning permission that, based on historic averages and dwellings with planning permission, are expected to lapse. - 3.96 The 378 dwelling total discount is 25% of the 1,529 dwelling committed supply that could potentially be delivered for the five year period up to March 2027. - 3.97 No sites allocated in the Local Plan have been included within the five year housing land supply that do not yet have planning permission or a resolution to grant planning permission.
+However, two allocated sites have planning applications that are currently in the process of being determined41, which if granted would give planning permission to 55 further dwellings.
+A further planning application is expected imminently for 46 dwellings on another allocated site42.
 There is a reasonable prospect that these sites will be delivered within five years.
 However, to add further robustness, these sites have not been included within the five year housing land supply at the present time.
-This is effectively a further discount. - 3.93 In terms of discounts, the Chesterton strategic site is considered in isolation in Appendix 3.
-A 1,048 dwelling discount has been applied to the 2,350 dwelling planning permission to reflect what can realistically be delivered by 2031.
-Furthermore, Appenidix 3 explains how the developer's delivery trajectory, which is provided in Appendix 3b, uses calendar years (January to December) whereas the Council's housing trajectory uses financial years (April to March).
-In order to translate the calendar years into the financial years in a robust way, the Council has assigned the housing in a given calendar year into the subsequent financial year (e.g. housing in the 2022 calendar year in the developer's delivery trajectory is allocated to the 2022/23 financial year in the housing trajectory).
-Shifting the timeframe back from the end of December to the end of March effectively provides a further fourmonth delay to the developer's estimations.
-In so doing, this adds flexibility to the developer's delivery trajectory to ensure it is not over-optimistic.
-It also effectively provides a further 56 dwelling (17%) discount to the number of dwellings that could be included in the five year supply on the Chesterton strategic site.
+This is effectively a further discount. - 3.98 In terms of discounts, the Chesterton strategic site is considered in isolation in Appendix 3.
+A 1,138 dwelling discount has been applied to the 2,350 dwelling planning permission to reflect what can realistically be delivered by 2031.